-In summary, through the third quarter, AIC continued to utilize its portfolio flexibility to adjust gas and electric program budgets in order to maximum long-term savings.
+In summary, AIC continued to utilize its portfolio flexibility to adjust electric and gas program budgets in order to balance long-term savings in the portfolio.
 Budget adjustments may be found in Appendix A and B of this report, and comply with Section 6.1 of the Illinois Energy Efficiency Policy Manual Ver.
 1.1.
 Such adjustments were made to the electric initiatives based on, among other things, the following guiding principles:

-- 1. To the extent practicable, fully use all available funds to maximize persisting savings by increasing incentives to achieve increased participation and savings, shifting funds from underperforming measures/initiatives/programs and increasing capacity of diverse delivery channels. - 2.
-To the extent market potential is limited for non-lighting measures in the business initiatives, shift funds to lighting measures to achieve the PY2018 CPAS goals. - 3.
-To the extent budgets remain under-utilized, shift funds to low- and moderateincome initiatives for deeper weatherization of homes including heating and cooling retrofits. - 4.
-To the extent budgets still remain under-utilized, shift funds to direct distribution of smart power strips, smart thermostats and further investment in residential behavior programs, to the extent reasonable and practical.
+- To the extent practicable, fully use all available funds to maximize persisting savings by increasing incentives to achieve increased participation and savings, shifting funds from underperforming measures/initiatives/programs and increasing capacity of diverse delivery channels. - To the extent market potential is limited for non-lighting measures in the business initiatives, shift funds to lighting measures to achieve the PY2018 CPAS goals. - To the extent budgets remain under-utilized, shift funds to low- and moderateincome initiatives for deeper weatherization of homes including heating and cooling retrofits, direct distribution of smart power strips, and delivery of smart thermostats.